Notes on the Making Of Ping Pong Color

 Fixed DPI

-Under the Resolution and Presentation settings of the Project Settings you can find the option to force the rendering to a specific DPI, meaning that you will (probably) not render at full resolution unnecessarily.
+Under the Resolution and Presentation settings of the Project Settings you can find the option to force the rendering to a specific DPI, meaning that you will not render at full resolution unnecessarily.
 In this case I went with 280 Dots per Inch.
-This improved performance on mobile by a lot.
+This is what improved the performance on mobile the most.

 Performance Mode